josephpipitone/josephpipitone/README.md

 My name is Joe, and I am a Cloud Engineer working on AWS, Azure, Infrastructure & Automation, and GitOps / Kubernetes as a self-directed learning experience.

-- 🔭 I am learning Kubernetes
+- 🔭 Kubernetes inspires me

 - 🌱 I plan on learning n8n next